victorlin7534/Cookie/README.md

 ![dataGraph](chart.png)

 ## Conclusion
 Based on the data, the method first starts with non linear time for small matrixes.
 The data tends to pivot around a line as the size of the matrices increase.
 Therefore, we can conclude that the method's runtime becomes linear.
+However, we cannot explain why the data seems to pivot around a line, but regardless, the runtime is still linear.
+Possible causes of these discrepancies are background programs, speed/computational capacity of computers, and constantly using the command "cat" to check the progress of the program.